dreger/kqdreger.com/_src/_posts/2013-11-14-brief-thoughts-on-the-new-ipads.md

 date: 2013-11-14 21:25
 layout: post
 ---
-Apple's got two new iPads out, and I finally got to play with both of them this past week at my local Apple Store.
+Apple's got two new iPads out, and I finally got to play with both of them this past weekend at my local Apple Store.
 Here are my thoughts after about 10 minutes with each device.

 _Note: For this post, I'll be shortening both iPad names to just "Air" and "Retina Mini."_